jasonhemann/21SP-CS2800/_FAQ/late-work.md

 improve things, and always make sure you have a submission in.

-Do recall that [our much-touted approach for this has been to allow the easy, free, no questions asked drop two assignments]({{
+Do recall that [our much-touted approach for this has been to allow the easy, free, no questions asked drop one and a half assignments]({{
-site.baseurl }}/syllabus/#homework-submissions).
+site.baseurl }}/syllabus/#homework).
 I know this isn't the way you'd hoped to use one---IMO any time you have to use one, it's something sub-optimal going on---but do rest assured a simple mistake in and of itself shouldn't affect your grade.

 We are also more than happy to go over your solutions with you in office hours, and would be happy to give you 1:1 feedback on your